in28minutes/in28minutes.github.io/_posts/2017-01-30-spring-boot-integration-testing.md

 - JDK 1.8+

 ## Complete Maven Project With Code Examples
-> Our Github repository has all the code examples - [https://github.com/in28minutes/in28minutes.github.io/tree/master/code-zip-files](https://github.com/in28minutes/in28minutes.github.io/tree/master/code-zip-files){:target="_blank"}
+> Our Github repository has all the code examples - [https://github.com/in28minutes/spring-boot-examples/tree/master/spring-boot-rest-services-with-unit-and-integration-tests](https://github.com/in28minutes/spring-boot-examples/tree/master/spring-boot-rest-services-with-unit-and-integration-tests)

-- Rest Services with Unit and Integration Tests
-    - Website-springbootrestservices-simplerestserviceswithunitandintegrationtests.zip

 ## Integration Testing